abaddon/POC_DDD_ddmandate/README.md

 ## Step 1.
 Domain discovery

-The domain that I decided to analyse is the creation of a Direct Debit
+The domain that I decided to analyse is the creation of a Direct Debit in the financial word.
+Few thigs to know regarding th

 to manage the subscription of a  Direct Debit mandate.